diegopsantos/recipes_service/README.md

 ### Enviropment Variables

 Before running the app, we need to set up the env vars for contentful connection.
-DONT FORGET TO CHANGE IT TO YOUR REAL TOKEN
+Don't forget to change it for your real token

 ```sh
 echo 'CONTENTFUL_ACCESS_TOKEN = INSERT_YOUR_TOKEN_HERE' > recipes/.env